Shoreline Landscape Jobs Near Forest Lake MN: We’re Hiring for Full-Time / Year Round Careers and for Summer Jobs

 3. Your driving record must not cause us any great concern.

 If you meet the above criteria, you’re probably a good fit for one or more shoreline landscaping positions.
-We have openings for 3 different kinds of jobs:
+We have openings for 2 different kinds of shoreline restoration jobs:

-Job opening 1: Seasonal Laborer.
-We always need young guys (high school or college-age) in the summer months.
+Shoreline landscape job opening 1: Summer / Seasonal Worker.
+We always need young guys (high school or college-age) in the spring, summer, and fall months.
+If you’re only available in the SUMMER (June-August) and not in the spring and fall, that’s OK.
 If you’re willing to work hard and develop professionalism, you can make solid money during the warmer months.
+We offer unlimited overtime (we don’t cut you off after 40 hours a week), so you can squeeze a lot out of however many months you’re with us in a season.
 No landscaping experience required.

-Job opening 2: Year-Round Full-Time Laborer.
-If you want to work hard, with a great crew, and make decent money year-round, we’ll always have work for you.
-No landscaping experience required.
+Shoreline landscape job opening 2: Year-Round Full-Time Worker.
+If you want to work hard with a great crew and make decent money year-round, we’ll always have work for you.
+No landscaping experience is needed, though that’s always a bonus.
+Because we offer unlimited overtime, you can earn as much as you want in a given week.
 If you’re with us full-time you will always have the opportunity to assume more responsibility and move up the totem pole.
-Note: especially if you work for another company and feel underpaid, underappreciated, or as though there’s nowhere to advance to, then this is probably the job for you.
+Note: especially if you work for another company and feel underpaid, underappreciated, or as though there’s nowhere to advance to, then this is probably the perfect job for you.

 Whichever position you’re interested in, in addition to the 5 points we mentioned a few minutes ago, we’d also like you to be: